• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Perfect Jeera Rice everytime following this recipe.
-Jeera rice is one of the most popular dish in restaurants flavoured with jeera or cumin and whole garam masala spices.
+I can assure you to get perfect jeera rice every time following this recipe.
+Jeera rice is one of the most popular dish in restaurants flavored with jeera or cumin and whole spices.
 This is a best recipe for beginners, bachelors, when work keeps us busy, or feeling lazy.
-The flavours of jeera and spices can make the meal splendid and can cover up any sake.
+The flavors of jeera and spices can make the meal splendid and can cover up any sake.

 About Jeera Rice